BoneInscri/ics-pa/notes/PA_2.md

 又是一个伪指令。

-SLT and SLTU perform signed and unsigned compares respectively, writing 1 to rd if rs1 < rs2, 0 otherwise.
+SLT and SLTU perform signed and unsigned compares respectively， writing 1 to rd if rs1 < rs2， 0 otherwise.

-Note, SLTU rd, x0, rs2 sets rd to 1 if rs2 is not equal to zero, otherwise sets rd to zero (**assembler pseudo instruction SNEZ rd, rs**).
+Note， SLTU rd， x0， rs2 sets rd to 1 if rs2 is not equal to zero， otherwise sets rd to zero (**assembler pseudo instruction SNEZ rd， rs**).